automerge/automerge-swift/notes/WebAssembly.md

     cargo build --manifest-path rust/Cargo.toml --target wasm32-wasi --release

 This builds libuniffi_automerge.a, an archive of WebAssembly that can be linked and loaded by the swift-wasm compiler.
+The following snippet is an example of how to pass the library to swift-wasm builder on the command line:

+    swift build -Xlinker /path/to/libuniffi_automerge.a

-An example of a Package.swift that adds the linker options:
+The following snippet is an example of a `Package.swift` file that adds the linker options, asserting that the `libuniffi_automerge.a` file is in the same directory as the `Package.swift` file:

 ```swift
 // swift-tools-version: 5.8